A-GHOSH-dev/blockchain-project/README.md

 - Articulate the ultimate goal of increasing consumer access to clean energy and fuel while incentivizing greater production.
 - Highlight the societal and environmental benefits that result from achieving these goals for the current and future generations.

-# Performance Analysis of an Energy Trading Platform Using the Ethereum Blockchain
+# 8.Performance Analysis of an Energy Trading Platform Using the Ethereum Blockchain

 ## Proposed Methodology: